Pygmy killer whale: Population and distribution

 A resident population of pygmy killer whales lives in the waters around Hawaii.
 Most sightings have been around the main island, however there are occasional sightings around several of the other islands.
 The population has a tightly connected social structure with affiliations between individuals that can last up to 15 years.
 Despite the existence of this resident population, sightings of pygmy killer whales around Hawaii are still quite rare; they accounted for less than 1.5% of all cetaceans sighted in a study lasting from 1985 to 2007.
 This population has been observed associating with false killer whales, short-finned pilot whales, and bottlenose dolphins.

+Pygmy killer whales are not commonly reported to be found in Thailand.
+On August 3, 2024, three pygmy killer whales were found stranded in the mangroves of Ao Kung, Phuket.
+Local officials were able to safely rescue them and return them to the sea.
+This is the first time they have been found in Thailand.

 Conservation

 Pygmy killer whales have been incidental bycatch in fishing operations.
 They represent as much as 4% of the cetacean bycatch in drift gill nets used by commercial fisheries in Sri Lanka.